rushalikhilrani/Mentober-Projects/README.md

 Mention the tech stack used for your project

 # Mentee
-Mention the full name of the mentee\s\s
-Mention the github username (link) of the mentee
+Mention the full name and github username (link) of the mentee

 # Mentor
-Mention the full name of the mentor\s\s
-Mention the github username (link) of the mentor
+Mention the full name and github username (link) of the mentor

 # Get started
 ```